 There have been a number of works riffing off this to the point of making Dracula the hero, such as Fred Saberhagen's Dracula Tapes.

-A lot of fans bash the main characters, and Gryffindor House in general, because of the author's prejudice against Slytherin House, who they view as cultured and urbane in comparison to the crude, bullying Gryffindor jocks.
+A lot of fans bash the main characters, and Gryffindor House in general, because of the author's (or at least the viewpoint character's) prejudice against Slytherin House, who they view as cultured and urbane in comparison to the crude, bullying Gryffindor jocks.
 In a slightly different perspective, they recognize most of Slytherin is evil, but criticize the author for making them so, especially considering their defining trait is "ambition", which any normal eleven-year-old would have oodles of ("I wanna be a ninja/astronaut/actor/doctor/lawyer!").
-So, to rebel, they generally ignore the fact that Slytherin sucks, and reinterpret them in the fandom to make a more realistic picture of cunning and ambition.
+So, to rebel, they reinterpret Slytherin in the fandom to make a more realistic picture of cunning and ambition.
 In an interview on Mugglenet Rowling defended Slytherin and said "they are literally not all bad [people]".
 The problem is that they are never shown in the actual books to be anything other than Jerk Asses and Voldemort supporters, which might indicate Rowling has some Rooting For The Empire of her own.

 Some people just genuinely wanted the Death Eaters to win the war.
 Perhaps because they deemed the dark characters to be more interesting, or because the ideology seemed rational, or because they might believe the whole series had an annoyingly Black and White Morality and was a tad too Anvilicious.
 Or simply because Evil Is Cool.

 Dumbledore starts out as Harry's kind, grandfatherly, somewhat kooky mentor, but in the later books, more things about his past and his agenda regarding Harry and the war are revealed, which leaves him more in the Manipulative Bastard category.
+It also doesn't help that, given how many of the entries on this page are about him, it's hard to read the books without seeing him as either massively incompetent or plain evil, though admittedly pretty much everyone in the Wizarding World suffers from a severe lack of logic and common sense.
 This has left a lot of fans in the somewhat awkward position of liking Harry just fine and rooting for him, while simultaneously greatly preferring Voldemort over Dumbledore.

 The Kingdom becomes The Empire, but are really now The Federation with feudal trappings.
 The Republic of Haven goes the entire gamut though, from The Empire by any other name to People's Republic of Tyranny under a Reign of Terror to the Restored Republic, giving viewpoint characters to root for and against the entire time.
 Noticeable in that few civil foes in Manticore get a full viewpoint, while all Haven viewpoint characters, no matter where on the moral line, are given a full viewpoint including motivations.
 This may have been intentional, as Haven has undergone a slow Heel–Face Turn for some time now.
 Now that Haven and Manticore have allied against Mesa, Haven are officially the good guys, and rooting for them is expected.